dani-santos-code/susana/README.md

 # A Day For Susana

-This is project for the institutional website of the independent documentary *A Day For Susana* (https://www.adayforsusana.com).
+This is a project for the institutional website of the independent documentary *A Day For Susana* (https://www.adayforsusana.com).

 It was developed with Vue.js.
 The project includes: Webpack, Sass, CSS, Jade/Pug, BEM.